EV-Spring-2025/hw3-lemonilemon/README.md

 And hopefully, you can run the simulation scripts without any issues on the Meow1 workstation.

 ### Part 1: Baseline Simulation
-In this part, I simulated two different materials with default parameters as a baseline, as required by the assignment.
+In this part, I simulated three different materials with default parameters as a baseline, as required by the assignment.
 The result is shown below:

 - `sand`:
     - Baseline Parameter Settings: